 Banner Alzheimer’s Institute

-Banner Alzheimer’s Institute operates a Memory Disorders Clinic staffed by memory loss specialists who employ a multidisciplinary approach to diagnose and treat Alzheimer’s disease and other forms of dementia.
+Banner Alzheimer’s Institute operates the Stead Family Memory Center staffed by experienced specialists who employ a multidisciplinary approach to diagnose and treat Alzheimer’s disease and other forms of dementia.
 The Clinic staff is supported by a team of nurses and social workers who meet the non-medical needs of patients and caregivers by providing disease education, resource referrals, strategies for dealing with communication and behavioral issues, and tips for successful day-to-day living.
 In addition to its clinical services, Banner Alzheimer’s Institute is a recognized leader in Alzheimer’s research, with ongoing studies in the areas of brain imaging, clinical trials and genomics.
 As part of the Arizona Alzheimer’s Consortium, Banner Alzheimer’s Institute provides: